 This page describes simulations of motorways in SUMO.
 It aims to collect best practices when modelling motorway networks and traffic.

-The usual way to set up a lane-number reduction is to configure the rightmost lane as a dead-end (no connection to the next edge) and force vehicles to change-lanes to the left.
+The usual way to set up a lane-number reduction is to configure one of the lanes as a dead-end (no connection to the next edge) and force vehicles to change-lanes.
 In some situations it may be appropriate to declare the node where the lane number changes as a zipper node instead.

 To prevent deadlocks the connection pattern shown in the following image should be used.
 Note, that the off-ramp is targeted by the two rightmost lanes of the preceding edge and lane 0 has priority over lane 1.
 Vehicles exiting the motorway will attempt to move to the rightmost lane if possible but can still continue their route if that lane is occupied.

 In some jurisdictions, certain vehicle classes have specific speed limits (i.e. Trucks which may not drive faster than 90km/h on German motorways).
-This should be modelled as described here: Networks/Building_Networks_from_own_XML-descriptions#vehicle-class_specific_speed_limits
+This should be modelled as described here: Networks/PlainXML#vehicle-class_specific_speed_limits

 To achieve a realistic scenario, the desired vehicle speeds should be heterogeneous.
 This can be achieved by setting the vType-attributes speedFactor and speedDev.
 Since a vehicle speedFactor defines desired speed relative to the speed limit of each edge, #Vehicle_class_specific_speed_limits should be taken into account.